Myoung Bok-hee

 Myoung Bok-Hee (born January 29, 1979), also spelled as Myeong Bok-hui, is a South Korean handball player who competed in the 2004 Summer Olympics.

 In 2004, she won the silver medal with the South Korean national team.
 She played three matches including the final and scored three goals.
+South Korea lost to Denmark in the final on a penalty shoot out.

+She also won gold medals with South Korea at the 2002 and 2006 Asian Games, as well as a bronze medal at the 2010 Asian Games.